sysfce2/AviSynthPlus/distrib/docs/english/source/avisynthdoc/syntax/syntax_script_variables.rst

 A sequence of characters representing text.
 String literals are written as text surrounded either by "quotation marks" or by """three quotes""".
 The text can contain any characters except the terminating quotation mark or triple-quote sequence.
-The manual used to mention *TeX-style quotes*, but it has been confirmed that AviSynth doesn't work this way since v1.03.
-If you need to put a quotation mark inside a string, you need to use `Python-style`_
+If you need to put a quotation mark inside a string, you need to use `Python-style`_ """three quotes""".
-"""three quotes""".
 For example:
 ::

     Subtitle("""AVISynth is as they say "l33t".""")